mtov/github-popularity-growth-patterns/README.md

 # GitHub-Popularity
-Assessing the Popularity of GitHub Applications
+Assessing the Popularity of GitHub Software